 1 tablespoon goji berries

-- Add the rehydrated shiitake mushrooms along with their soaking water, sliced ginger, and rice wine (if using).
+- Return the blanched chicken to the pot with 8 cups of fresh water.
+Add the sliced ginger, rehydrated shiitake mushrooms along with their soaking water, and rice wine (if using).

-- Turn the heat to low, cover, and simmer for 30 minutes.
+- Bring to a gentle simmer, cover, and cook over low heat for 30 minutes.

-- Cover and continue to cook for another 20 minutes, or until the chicken reaches an internal temperature of at least 165°F (74°C).
+- Remove seeds from the red dates and add them to the soup.
+Cover and simmer for another 20 minutes, or until the chicken reaches an internal temperature of 165°F (74°C).

 Tips & notes

-- For a clear broth, use low heat.
-For a richer flavor, cook at a higher heat.
+- Clear vs rich broth: For a clear broth, simmer gently on low heat.
+For a richer, more robust flavor, cook at a slightly higher heat.

 I would like to try making this recipe